shahma-mariah/Cafe-Customer-Tracker/README.md

-# 🏪 Cafe Footfall Tracker
+# 🏪 Cafe Customer Tracker

-A lightweight computer vision system that uses a CCTV camera feed to detect people entering a cafe, log entry events, and analyse peak hours.
+A lightweight computer vision system that uses a CCTV camera feed to detect people entering a cafe, log entry events and analyse peak hours.
 Built as an internship project demonstrating real-world applied ML on edge hardware.

 ---